 Most law clerk jobs are found at state or federal courts, including appellate and supreme courts, although certain trial judges may also employ law clerks.
 As such, salaries for law clerks vary depending on the court in which they are employed.

-According to the U.S. Department of Labor, Bureau of Labor Statistics, law clerks earned a median salary of $51,760 as of May 2016, which works out to $24.89 an hour.
+According to the U.S. Department of Labor, Bureau of Labor Statistics, law clerks earned a mean annual salary of $40,580 in May 2011, with the top 10 percent earning more than $63,210.

-A few examples of recently posted law clerk positions and starting salary offers include:
+A few examples of recently posted law clerk careers include: